- 25+ years of practice

 This pocket of empty space is known as a sulcus.

-A healthy sulcus should measure no more than a few millimeters in depth, and shouldn’t show any signs of bleeding when probed.
+A healthy sulcus should measure no more than a few millimetres in-depth, and shouldn’t show any signs of bleeding when probed.

 Deeper pockets typically indicate gingivitis, which is a mild inflammation of the gum line and is the earliest stage of periodontal disease.